IBM/trusted-service-identity/README.md

 # Trusted Identity (TI)

-Trusted Service Identity is closing the gap of preventing access to secrets by an untrusted operator during the process of obtaining authorization for data access by the applications running in the public cloud.
+Trusted Identity is closing the gap of preventing access to secrets by an untrusted operator during the process of obtaining authorization for data access by the applications running in the public cloud.